andreszorrilla/Moon/_posts/2016-04-04-academic-system.md

-**Academic System Manager** allows to manage the Human Resources of an company.
+**Academic System Manager** is a Management Information System for the Academic Dependecies at Headquarters of Universidad Nacional de Itapúa (www.uni.edu.py).

-It was created in view of the progressive employess increase, which made dificult the access their information.

 ## Functionalities
-**HR Control** has the following functionalities:
+**Academic System Manager** has the following functionalities:
-* Employees registration: personal data, date of entry, position and section.
-* Generation of vacation reports.
-* Control of employee days off during active periods.
-* Automatic generation of days off during vacation periods, when employees reach a certain age.
-* Issuance of document reports: medical justifications and permits.
-* Attendance control, with integration of a biometric clock.